If you grew up a fan of comic books, you remember the Bat Signal.

 In the mythical Batman universe, whenever Gotham City was under attack, the police would fill the night sky with a giant, bat-shaped searchlight to let Batman know his help was needed.
 And every time — day or night, rain or shine — he’d answer the call.

-While Gail Adams-Ventzke doesn’t wear a cape or fight crime, for cat-lovers throughout the Red River Valley, she’s every bit the superhero.
+While Gail Adams-Ventzke and her team at CATS Cradle don’t wear capes or fight crime, for cat-lovers throughout the Red River Valley, they’re every bit the superheroes.

-“All the vets know that my phone is on 24/7, and they use it!” says Adams-Ventzke, who’s served as the executive director of Cat’s Cradle since the nonprofit’s founding in 2011.
+“All the vets know that my phone is on 24/7, and trust me when I say they use it,” says Adams-Ventzke, who’s served as the executive director of CATS Cradle Shelter since the nonprofit’s founding in 2011.

-What started as an independent hobby rescue in the early 2010s became something much bigger following a trip to the Moorhead, Minnesota, pound with her friend and fellow Cat’s Cradle cofounder, Carol Stefonek.
+What started as an independent hobby rescue in the early 2010s became something much bigger in January 2012 following a trip to a local pound with her friend and fellow CATS Cradle cofounder, Carol Stefonek.

-“We were there to pick up a cat, and when we handed our crate over, the gal that was running the pound came back and I could tell she’d been crying,” recalls Adams-Ventzke.
-“Immediately, I thought maybe she’d been bitten, so I asked if she was okay.”
+“We were there to pick up a couple of cats, and when we handed our crates over, the gal who was running the pound came back after filling the carriers, and we could tell she’d been crying,” recalls Adams-Ventzke.
+“Immediately, I thought maybe she’d been bitten, so I asked, ‘Are you okay?
+Did you get bit?’”

-Her response would change the trajectory of Adams-Ventzke’s life.
+Her response would change the trajectory of Adams-Ventzke’s and Stefonek’s lives.

-It’s a promise they’ve kept, as Cat’s Cradle has worked tirelessly for the past decade and a half to bring the annual feline euthanasia rate in the Fargo metro from about 700 each year down to zero.
+It’s a promise they’ve kept, as CATS Cradle has worked tirelessly for the past decade and a half to help reduce the annual feline euthanasia rate in the Fargo metro from nearly 700 each year to zero.

 “Cats used to be euthanized for just having a sniffly nose or an eye infection,” she explains.
 “They were automatically deemed unadoptable because they required medical treatment.
 We knew that the healthy, cute, adoptable ones would get picked by other rescues.
-And so ever since we started, we’ve taken the ones that have medical (or behavioral) issues.
+So we started taking the sick and injured ones who needed us most.
 And that’s become part of our reputation is that we focus on the really hard cases.”

 It was a natural fit for Adams-Ventzke, who says she’s always gravitated toward the underdog.

-“My mother says I was always bringing strays home as a child,” says Adams-Ventzke, who worked as a stockbroker and a stay-at-home mom prior to her second career as a shelter director.
+“My mother told me I was always bringing strays home as a child,” says Adams-Ventzke, who worked for a stockbrokerage firm before deciding to become a stay-at-home mom and eventually finding her second calling as a shelter director.
 “But it wasn’t just stray animals I brought home.
 It was people, too.

 While traditional rescue shelters house a variety of species, the decision for Cat’s Cradle to focus on cats was intentional, Adams-Ventzke explains.